Today in History: 7 historical events on April 14 - NewsBreak

 1912 – R.M.S.
 Titanic struck an iceberg

 The R.M.S.
-Titanic struck an iceberg off the coast of Newfoundland and sank to the bottom of the sea early the next morning, taking the lives of over 1,500 people.Mayor’s Commission for Re-Entry aims to integrate formerly incarcerated people back into our community
+Titanic struck an iceberg off the coast of Newfoundland and sank to the bottom of the sea early the next morning, taking the lives of over 1,500 people.Forgery operation uncovered at Wichita Falls apartments

 1935 – Dust Bowl ravages the U.S. midwest